shallinan1/CSE490_Final_Project/README.md

 ![best_Word](https://user-images.githubusercontent.com/28735634/102678553-33fecd00-415e-11eb-86dc-f5e16fb7949a.png)

 The word-based models had lower accuracy and peaked at about 0.39.
-They seemed to perform best with a stacked bidirectionl LSTM and 35 nodes in the second LSTM, and 50 nodes in the first LSTM, achieving the highest classification accuracy.
+They seemed to perform best with a stacked bidirectional LSTM and 35 nodes in the second LSTM, and 50 nodes in the first LSTM, achieving the highest classification accuracy.
 Overall, the results were varied across network types, but all were worse than the character-based models.

 ## Discussion

 Before this project, we knew that machine learning took a lot of data to be effective but we did not know how much work and time needs to go into generating the data.
 Even after over 40 hours combined of work, we still feel like we had a tiny dataset.
 Since we had so little data, we certainly were not expecting super high classification accuracies.
 With something as complicated as natural language processing, we were expecting abysmal results with only 143 data points.
-But we actually got a relatively high accuracy all things considered: hovering around 43% which is significantly better than guessing which should be around 25%.
+But we actually got a relatively high accuracy (with the character-based network) all things considered: hovering around 43% which is significantly better than guessing which should be around 25%.
 If we had more data, we expect our accuracy to increase significantly.
+We were surprised that the accuracy with words was almost 4% lower than with characters, but this may be an artifact of small sample size.

-In the future, we want to use something like this to predict trades before they occur: if a player is consistently receiving low sentiment marks in his interviews, it likely means he wants out of a team and a trade is imminent.
+In the future, we might construct a system like this to predict trades before they occur: if a player is consistently receiving low sentiment marks in his interviews, it likely means he wants out of a team and a trade is imminent.
 This could be helpful in the betting scenes, were people often place prop bets on players being traded to different destinations.
 However, it would be most helpful for competitor teams to know when trades were able to happen, as they could prepare accordingly for the future.

 Additionally, since the size/length of the interviews varied so much (from just a few sentences to paragraphs in length), we also want to consider more deeply sub-sampling because we believe it could be very promising if we had more data.
 Sub-sampling would consist of choosing smaller, random sequences from our preexisting dataset.
 This has the effect of homogeneizing the length of our sequences and reducing huge variability in length.
 It also increases our sample size because we can generate multiple interview snippets from a single interview.
 Using this method in the future might help us obtain more data, but we would have to be careful to make sure we're not overdoing it.